armory/docs/content/en/scale-agent/install/service-deploy/helm/index.md

 ---
-title: "Install the Armory Scale Agent Service Using a Helm Chart"
+title: Deploy the Armory Scale Agent Service Using a Helm Chart
-linkTitle: "Install Service - Helm"
+linkTitle: Helm
 description: >
-  Use a Helm chart to install the Armory Scale Agent service in your Kubernetes and Armory CD environments.
+  Use a Helm chart to deploy the Armory Scale Agent service to your Kubernetes cluster.
-weight: 30
+weight: 10
 aliases:
   - /scale-agent/install/install-agent-service-helm
 ---

 ## Chart overview

-This Helm chart replaces installing the Armory Scale Agent using `kubectl`.
-The chart:

 - Exposes all settings for installing the Armory Scale Agent service.
 - Enables you to easily deploy the Armory Scale Agent service with default configuration using a single command.